fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 *   **Playlist Updated**: When you add or remove tracks from a configured playlist.
 *   **Configuration Changes**: When you modify the playlist configurations in the plugin's settings and click "Ok".
+*   **Manual Update**: Click the "Update All" button in the configuration window to force an update of all configured playlists.

 ## Installation